Different types of nerve pain and treatment options that can help patients find relief

 The different types of nerve pain that a person may experience vary depending on the specific nerve that has become irritated or compressed.
 In general, nerve pain is experienced one of two ways: either at the site of the nerve compression — commonly experienced in the spinal column — or as pain that seems to travel along the irritated nerve.

-Treatment for the various types of nerve pain will depend on the source of the nerve compression, but more often than not, the symptoms may be managed with a series of conservative, nonsurgical treatments.
+Treatment for the various types of nerve pain will depend on the source of the nerve compression, but often, the symptoms may be managed with a series of conservative, nonsurgical treatments.

 Nerve pain is caused when regular nerve function is interfered with.
 Commonly known as a pinched nerve, nerve compression is a relatively common occurrence that is often traced to something as simple as a minor muscle strain or light ligament strain.
 However, chronic nerve compression can also be caused by the presence of a degenerative spine condition, such as a herniated disc or osteoarthritis.